Brigadoon01/brainiac-test/ARCHITECTURE.md

 ## Overview

 This document outlines the architectural decisions and patterns used in the Brainiac Test registration form application.
-The project follows senior-level development standards with a focus on maintainability, scalability, and code quality.
+The project follows industry development standards with a focus on maintainability, scalability, and code quality.

 ## Architectural Principles